Global Regularity for the Two-dimensional Boussinesq Equations Without Diffusivity in Bounded Domains: Abstract

 \section{Abstract}

 We address the well-posedness for the two-dimensional Boussinesq equations with zero diffusivity in bounded domains.
-We prove global in time regularity for rough initial data: both the initial velocity and temperature have $\epsilon$ fractional derivatives in $L^{q}$ for some $q>2$ and $\epsilon>0$ arbitrarily small.
+We prove global in time regularity for rough initial data: the initial velocity has $\epsilon$ fractional derivatives in $L^{q}$ and the initial temperature is in $L^{q}$, for some $q>2$ and $\epsilon>0$ arbitrarily small.